Parenting

 Growing up, we didn’t live in a state where fireworks were legal, so I never grew up setting them off.
 But in states where you are able to buy and set off fireworks, this rule is still a big one.
 When you have kids around, the unpredictability of them in addition to the risk of fireworks may not be a great combination.

 Public fireworks displays are plenty around the first week of July—and often times, throughout the summer.
-Making it a tradition to hit your favorite parks or sights to watch the fireworks displays can be a great thing—all of the fun and wow without much of the headache.
+Making it a tradition to hit your favorite parks or sights to watch the fireworks displays can be a great thing.
+It’s all of the fun and wow without much of the headache.

-Many kids also have unpredictable reactions to fireworks too, and the further you are from the site of set-off, the better you can handle things like aversions to noise and smoke.
-If you’re planning to go to a fireworks display for the first time and you’re not sure how baby will react, being prepared with noise-protecting headphones is probably a good idea—some babies don’t mind the noise so much and others do not like it at all.
+Many kids also have unpredictable reactions to fireworks.
+The further you are from the site of set-off, the better you can handle things like aversions to noise and smoke.
+If you’re planning to go to a fireworks display for the first time and you’re not sure how baby will react, being prepared with noise-protecting headphones is a good idea.
+Some babies don’t mind the noise so much and others do not like it at all.

 4. Be prepared